You can pretty much be broke at any age. For me, I was pretty poor growing up. So, there was really only one way to go, and that was up.

 When it comes to financial mistakes, though, I believe that most of them are made between the ages of 25 and 35 years old.

 You see, that’s the first quarter of the football game of life, or the earning years, which for most of us is between the ages of 25 to 65.
-It also looks like some of us may be going into overtime too, as the government keeps pushing back the retirement age (which I believe is now 67).
+It also looks like some of us may be going into overtime, too, as the government keeps pushing back the retirement age.

 So, where do most of us go wrong when it comes to controlling our money?